Do you notice? Are you inquisitive? A problem solver? Someone who can communicate with anyone? Can you gain the trust of those around you?

 A career as a detective offers a competitive starting salary and benefits package compared to other graduate career choices, alongside long-term career development.
 You also get a unique chance to have an immediate and positive impact on the most vulnerable people in society.

-Join one of eight police forces as a trainee detective through Police Now’s National Detective Programme.
+Join one of our partner police forces as a trainee detective through Police Now’s National Detective Programme.

 WHAT DOES A DETECTIVE DO?